Director's and officers' insurance

-Directors and officers (D&O) cover, also known as management liability, exists to protect entrepreneurs from the risks associated with running a business.
+Directors' and officers' insurance, also known as management liability insurance and D&O for short, exists to protect entrepreneurs from the risks associated with running a business.
 It is available for businesses of any size, whether it’s a small startup or a large organisation.
-Directors and officers liability insurance gives your management team peace of mind, knowing they are covered if they are held personally liable for a business decision.

 - Worldwide cover